EllyLoel/ellyloel.com/src/blog/I Dropped Out of My Computer Science Degree to Learn Coding.md

 ---
 title: I Dropped Out of My Computer Science Degree to Learn Coding
-stage: complete
-image: "./public/assets/img/I-Dropped-Out-of-My-Computer-Science-Degree-to-Learn-Coding-on-Scrimba.png"
-created: 2022-05-01
-modified: 2022-05-19
 ---

 Well hello there!
-My name is [Elly Loel](https://ellyloel.com/about).
+My name is [Elly Loel](https://ellyloel.com/).
 I'm a developer, designer and writer, currently working as a junior developer at Portable!

 ![Lulu our black cat sitting behind my laptop with code open poking her eyes over looking at the camera](./public/assets/img/LuluCoding.png)_Lulu trying her very best to distract me._